 Yes, your partner can enhance your life experience, but they won’t and shouldn’t provide perfection.

 4. My partner will always be available when I need them.

-Most good partners will be available to us as much as possible – especially when we need.
+Most good partners will be available to us as much as possible – especially when we need them.

-But, the reality is that everyone has other things to do besides tending to your needs.
+But, the reality is that everyone has other things to do besides tending to their needs.

 Our partners are and should be, people in their own right.

 That means, with their own lives, interests, friends, hobbies, etc.